-In October 2015, our Board of Directors authorized a program to repurchase up to \$25.0 million of our common stock.
-The authorization allows for repurchases to be conducted through open market or privately negotiated transactions through December 31, 2016.
-We did not purchase any of our common stock under this program in the year ended December 31, 2015 (Note 14).
-The stock repurchase program may be suspended, modified or discontinued at any time at our discretion.
+In October 2015, our Board of Directors authorized a program to repurchase up to \$25.0 million of our outstanding common stock through December 31, 2016.
+The authorization allows for repurchases to be conducted through open market or privately negotiated transactions.
+Shares acquired under the stock repurchase program are returned to the status of authorized but unissued shares of common stock.
+The stock repurchase program could be suspended, modified, or discontinued at any time at our discretion.